 Section 2.
 Analytics / Data Mining Goal

-Is it predictive or descriptive?

-Is it retrospective or forward-looking?

-What is the main outcome variable(s)?

 To fulfill the requirements outlined by management, we are looking to determine what features affect team wins/losses and predict how this can be improved/reduced through changes in the team’s roster.

 Understanding the Data

-Some guidance on the data subset that will be used and the re-processing or preparation that might be needed based on your past experience.

-Sample of ten rows (records) with ten columns (variables) that will be used, including the outcome column.

-What are some data mining methods to consider?

-Which performance measures are appropriate?
-How do they map to the business goal?

 The actual statistics is gathered from the NBA.com website.
 NBA API (Patel, 2020), created by Swar Patel is used to gather the historical NBA player statistics from NBA.com.
 By applying various endpoints (the method to request information through the API) we were able to obtain various NBA data.

 PlayerGameLogs endpoint gathered the statistical data of each player in each game by season (figure 1).
 This consisted of 34 possible features from the year 1946 to the present day for approximately 1,367,432 records.